Xi-CAM/Xi-cam/docs/source/gui-plugin.md

 ### What is cookiecutter?

 `cookiecutter` is a templating tool that can be used to interactively create python project.
+For more information, see the [cookiecutter documentation]( https://cookiecutter.readthedocs.io).

 #### Install cookiecutter